 - The maximum film step (from the advanced solver settings) limits the explicit step for the crystallization process.
 This allows to avoid the appearance of a large volume of the film at the very beginning of the calculation, then time step usually is very large.
 We recommend to set maximum film step in the range of 100 ...
 600.

 The ice build-up film on the surfaces changes geometry of object and, as the result, the acting aerodynamic forces.
 This influence is set by enabling the accounting for growth parameter on the characteristics properties window.

 If accounting for growth = NO, the characteristic is calculated only on the surface of the body (BC Wall).

 If accounting for growth = YES, the characteristic is calculated over the entire geometry of the streamlined body, including ice build-up.

 As a result of modeling the modes of dry and wet icing, the forms of ice growths differ from each other and fully correspond to the expected result.

 Form of ice build-ups for dry (left) and wet (right) icing modes

 FlowVision icing functionality has been tested on data from NASA Glenn Icing Research Tunnel (IRT) climatic wind tunnel.
 Moreover, the calculations are compared with the ones in software products intended for numerical simulation of icing problems: ANSYS FENSAP-ICE, LEWICE.
-Read more about this in the article "Numerical Modeling of Icing in the FlowVision".

 - You find more information about icing features in the documentation.